 Consumer-Directed Personal Care Individual Provider

-Read and understand the conditions of participation and service requirements for which you are seeking certification.
-You can view this information as well as all the current effective rules by clicking on the following link.
+Prior to apply for certification, please read and understand the conditions of participation and service requirements for which you are seeking certification.

 Documentation you will be required to submit: